How many siblings are predicted to join the Kindergarten class this year?

 How many children take the bus?
 How many bus routes do you offer?

 Over half of the students at MTS ride the bus to and from school each day.
 We have 6 different bus routes that serve families from San Francisco to San Rafael.
 Our North Marin bus stops in San Rafael, San Anselmo, Kentfield, Ross, Larkspur, and Corte Madera.
 Our Mill Valley bus route serves families in Scott Valley, Sycamore Park, Downtown/Sunnyside, and Homestead Valley.
 Our Southern Marin bus route stops at several locations in Tiburon.
 Our Sausalito bus route serves families in Marin City and Sausalito.
-Two busses transport students from San Francisco; one route stops at Cervantes & Marina, the Main Post, and at the SE transit stop near the GGB and the other route stops in Sea Cliff, 10th Avenue & Lake, and Temple Emanu-El.
+Two buses transport students from San Francisco; one route stops at Cervantes & Marina, the Main Post, and at the SE transit stop near the GGB and the other route stops in Sea Cliff, 10th Avenue & Lake, and Temple Emanu-El.
 Additional stops can be added as needed.
 Students who stay for after-school sports or enrichment classes can take the late bus, which operates Monday–Thursday, leaving campus at 4:15 pm and dropping students in Marin City, Sausalito, and San Francisco.

 How can I be involved as a parent at MTS?

 There are so many ways to be involved at MTS and we welcome your participation.
-Whether be on campus helping in specific classrooms (art, library), running hot lunch, working in the garden, or volunteering at an annual event, we welcome your time and talent.
+Whether on campus helping in specific classrooms (art, library), running hot lunch, working in the garden, or volunteering at an annual event, we welcome your time and talent.
 Parents can help from home by being a room parent, joining a committee, or helping outreach efforts.
 All parents are part of our Parent Association and our Parent Association President coordinates all parent sign-ups throughout the year.

 When does school start and end?